core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Added pre-requirements for early retrieval of phantom request.

 * Revised example with early retrieval of phantom request.

+* Clarified use and rationale of phantom requests as deterministic requests.

 * Editorial improvements.